 FUN Final Fridays

-In addition, as a FUN member you can find all of last year’s recordings by clicking the link at the bottom of this FUN webpage and, after logging in, you will see the video links.
+In addition, FUN members can view all previous FUN Friday recordings by clicking the link at the bottom of this page.

 All meetings will take place on Friday, be one hour in length, and will begin at 4 pm (EST), unless otherwise indicated in the schedule.
-Here is our schedule:
+Information for 2025-2026 will be posted here when it is available.

 THIS MONTH